-Students visiting Italy are regularly surprised by the large volume of American music they hear.
+Students on an EF Italy tour are regularly surprised by the large volume of American music they hear.
 Almost immediately they ask “but what is the music of Italy?”
 The answer is complex.
 Alongside a mix of recognizable genres like rock, jazz, and pop, Italy boasts a pantheon of Cantautori (Singer/Songwriters) ranging from internationally known artists like Zucchero, Eros Ramazzotti, and Laura Pausini to left-field artists like Mina.
 Add in the traditional summer ‘Tormentone’ hit and Italy has a musical landscape far from the stereotypical nation of opera singers.

 Italian singer-songwriters often appeal to the regional location they’re most familiar with.
 A singer like Pino Daniele, Neapolitan through and through, will sing songs of love, the sun, and the sea all in his local dialect.
 He is idolized all over Italy for showcasing the beauty of Naples everyone loves to hear and feel – “La dolce vita” the sweet life of the South.
 From Genoa, in northwest Italy, you’ll discover the sounds of Fabrizio De Andre’.
 As Genovese as Christopher Columbus, De Andre’ is an icon of the Italian left and his songs are typically centered on social challenges and political themes.
 He sings in the dialect of Genoa as well as the dialect of Sardinia.